hannes/MonetDBLite/README.md

 connection.close();
 ```

-Before exiting the program is **VERY** important to shutdown the database, otherwise the program will cause many memory leaks!
-The `void MonetDBEmbeddedDatabase.StopDatabase()` class method shuts down the embedded database and any pending connections if existing.
+**Before exiting the JVM is VERY important to shutdown the database, otherwise the program will cause many memory leaks!** The `void MonetDBEmbeddedDatabase.StopDatabase()` class method shuts down the embedded database and any pending connections if existing.
 The class method `boolean MonetDBEmbeddedDatabase.IsDatabaseRunning()` checks if the database is running and `int MonetDBEmbeddedDatabase.GetNumberOfConnections()` retrieves the number of connections in the database.

 ### MonetDB to Java Mappings

-Being a strong typed language, an explicit mapping between MonetDB data types and Java classes/primitives was made.
-We favored the usage of Java primitives for the most common MonetDB data types, hence making less allocations.
-However for the more complex ones, we mapped them to Java Classes, while matching the JDBC specification.
+The Java programming language is a strong typed language, thus an explicit mapping between MonetDB SQL types and Java classes/primitives was made.
+We favored the usage of Java primitives for the most common MonetDB SQL types, hence making less allocations.
+However for the more complex SQL types, we mapped them to Java Classes, while matching the JDBC specification.

 One important feature of MonetDB is that the SQL `NULL` values are mapped into the system's minimum values (e.g. MonetDB Integer - 2^31 - 1 in a 64-bit machine).
-In MonetDBJavaLite, this feature is persisted, being converted into the JVM's minimum values for the primitives.
-However for the Java Classes mapping, `NULL` values are translated into null pointers, so be carefull!
+In MonetDBJavaLite, this feature is persisted, being converted into the JVM's minimum values for the primitives. **However for the Java Classes mapping, SQL NULL values are translated into null objects, so be carefull!**

 | MonetDB Type                         | Java Primitive/Class                                                                        | Null Value            |
 | :----------------------------------- | :------------------------------------------------------------------------------------------ | :-------------------- |